TYPES OF DENTURES

 LEARN MORE ABOUT THE DIFFERENT KINDS OF DENTURES

 Your dentist will give you several options that vary in price and complexity of procedure.
 You should work with your dental professional to make the best decision for you, but here’s what you need to know beforehand.

 Full dentures consist of both upper and lower sets, and are mainly used when all natural teeth are gone.
 With proper care and maintenance, full dentures can last anywhere from 5–10 years.

-These are recommended when some (just one or more) natural teeth need replacing.
-They also help maintain the alignment of your remaining teeth and keep them from shifting.
+Partial dentures are recommended when one or more natural teeth need to be replaced.
+They also help keep your remaining teeth from shifting.

-A bridge is a fixed dental prosthesis used to replace a missing tooth (or several teeth) by joining an artificial tooth to adjacent teeth on each side of the false tooth by cementing them.
+A fixed bridge is used to replace missing teeth by cementing an artificial tooth to the remaining natural teeth on each side.

-An implant-supported fixed denture may be an alternative option.
-A bridge, which has replacement teeth attached to it, is secured to implants that are surgically inserted into the jawbone.
-The bridge is fixed in place by screws, but it can still be removed if required.
+A crown is secured to implants that are surgically inserted into the jawbone.
+It is then fixed in place by screws.

 Implant-Supported Removable Dentures

 Implants in the jaw are used to attach a denture.
 This provides stability while still allowing you to remove the denture if necessary.